conda-incubator/conda-store/docs/user_guide.md

 registry leverages
 [conda-docker](https://github.com/conda-incubator/conda-docker) which
-builds docker images without docker allowing for advanced caching, reduced image sizes, and not require elevated privileges.
+builds docker images without docker allowing for advanced caching, reduced image sizes, and does not require elevated privileges.
 Click on the `docker` link this will copy a url to your clipboard.
 Note the beginning of the url e.g. `localhost:5000/`.
 This is required to tell docker where the docker registry is located.
 Otherwise by default it